WeileiZeng/COVID-Riverside/index.md

   2. Commit to the goods you want to buy.
   3. Don’t go out if you have respiratory illness.
   4. Plan ahead - get a list and spend minimum time in supermarkets.
+  * -Takeouts
+  1. Wash you hands!
+Always wash your hands.
+  2. Prépare clean dishes.
+  3. Remove wrapper, dump the food into the clean dishes.
+  4. Use heat to kill coronavirus, do not use cold temperature.
+So do microwave!
+Choose hot food rather than cold food.

 {% include post-comments.html %}